Test Configuration & Overclocking

 - HyperX 16GB DDR4 (2x8GB, dual channel at 3333 MHz), supplied by HyperX

-- PowerColor Red Devil RX Vega 56 8GB, at Red Devil clocks, supplied by PowerColor
+- PowerColor Red Devil RX Vega 56 8GB, at stock Red Devil clocks and overclocked, on loan from PowerColor

 - 1.92 TB San Disk enterprise class SSD